What is Microbion?

 MTEC companies

-MTEC companies is dedicated to advancing medical innovation by facilitating the rapid deployment of innovative medical technologies that enhance the health of both military personnel and civilians.
-The consortium serves federal agencies, innovators, service providers, and healthcare investors by providing access to funding, expertise, and resources necessary for the development and delivery of medical technologies.
+MTEC is a consortium dedicated to advancing medical innovation by facilitating the rapid deployment of technologies that enhance the health of military personnel and civilians through collaborative funding and resource sharing.

 Carb-X